Being stuck in a small apartment doesn’t mean you should have to sacrifice having a decicated space to get shit done

 In this case, it’s partly practical, too- the cute dry erase board can be used for little reminders to myself as I’m working at the desk, and the filing system and is obviously really useful for keeping my paperwork organized.

-This is advice that I did not execute in my own space right here: One of the easiest ways to make your little area seem like a separate room is to paint that shit.
+I did not execute this small apartment hack in this specific area.
+But one of the easiest ways to make your little area seem like a separate room is to paint it.
 This gives you a literal solid line marking the boundary between the two.

 If you’re renting and can’t put real-life paint on the wall, removable wallpaper is super renter-friendly and relatively easy to put up.
 Or, I mean… go my route and just paint your walls/doors and hope your landlord won’t notice.
 Just paint it back before you move out. 😀